chrisatbrookes/bigtext/README.md

 This is a template set up for students to begin their own web site.
 The template is created by Chris Jennings and is based on various Jekyll themes.

+This was created for the use of my Brookes students

 `Jekyll` is a system for building and editing static web sites; meaning that it does not need a database for the content.
 Content can be added with a simple text language called `Markdown`.
 You can explore and learn **Markdown** here:

 https://commonmark.org/help/tutorial/